Wisdom Teeth or Third Molars

 When can I get back to strenuous activities/workouts/sports?

 It is recommended that you wait 4-5 days before participating in any strenuous activities.
-This wait period will allot you the amount of time necessary for a complete healing process.
+This waiting period will allow you the amount of time necessary for a complete healing process.

 How long should I be on pain medicine?